**IOM2**

 For four years the committee formed to restore the car discussed restoring it, but they finally decided that the Club itself was not prepared to make the investment in time and effort.
 Finally at the Executive Meeting on 2 November 1957, Rob Shand moved that Andrew Anderson’s offer to take it all over and restore the car be accepted, seconded by Bert Tonks and carried.

-The measure of Andy Anderson’s thoroughness ensured that IOM2 remained the most original of the three surviving 1914 TT cars, (the only one to have left Sunbeam as such) even to the extent of having the original body panels found in the roof of the wool shed, all of it’s major components sitting in the correct replacement 12/16 chassis.
-Retaining it’s original radiator marked !OM2, distinctive TT exhaust manifold, original instruments and all three of the inlet manifold and carburettor set ups used variously in the TT (Single Claudel Hobson), the 100.27mph record in 1925 (twin Claudel carburettors), and the 109.09mph mile record in 1928 (twin ACME carburettors).
-The repaired original IOM2 block is in place, with the overhead cams and timing gears, the IOM racing ‘EX’ gearbox with a mix of TT and GP gears and original IOM front and rear axles with IOM crown-wheel and pinion.
+The measure of Andrew Anderson’s thoroughness ensured that IOM2 remained a highly original and authentic 1914 TT team car, the only one to have left Sunbeam in that form, and unique in being the only surviving Tourist Trophy Sunbeam with existing parts of it’s original body.
+It retains all of it’s major components sitting in the rebuilt chassis.
+Retaining it’s original radiator marked IOM2, distinctive TT exhaust manifold, original instruments and all three of the inlet manifold and carburettor set ups used variously in the TT (Single Claudel Hobson), the 100.27mph record in 1925 (twin Claudel’s), and the 109.09mph mile record in 1928 (twin ACME’s).
+The original IOM2 block, with the overhead cams and timing gears is in it’s original sub-frame driving through the racing ‘EX’ gearbox with TT gear ratios, sitting on it’s Rudge wheels and IOM front and rear axles with Houdaille shock absorbers on each corner.
+One of the first trips after restoration was the historic and nostalgic run from Fairlie along the road across Ashwick Flat – (now tar sealed) to Irishman Creek station where the New Zealand part of the TT Sunbeam saga had started 55 years previously in 1924.

 Nick loved his cars, but there was always another one around the corner and in February 1997, he was persuaded to part company with IOM2 by Tim Moore of Cambridgeshire, a Veteran/Edwardian car specialist who has owned the car since.
 For many years IOM2 was looked after by Tim’s in-house restoration company, Level Texture, where it received a bare metal strip down, and everything inspected and any necessary work was attended to.
-At the same time an exacting new replica body was formed with another colour change to it’s present smart black livery.
-Once again being carefully prepared for proper and regular use, as almost all of the previous owners have done during it’s lifetime.
+At the same time an exacting new replica TT body was formed with another colour change to it’s present smart black livery.
+Once again being carefully prepared for proper and regular use, as (almost) all of the previous owners have done during it’s lifetime.

 1914 Sunbeam Motor Company Ltd Wolverhampton.